enspiral/handbook/agreements/board.md

 * Oversee all agreements between Enspiral Foundation Ltd and other entities \(including Enspiral Ventures and external organisations\), such as memorandums of understanding \(MOUs - [see definition](http://whatis.techtarget.com/definition/memorandum-of-understanding-MOU-or-MoU)\), service contracts, fundholding arrangements, etc.
 * Make recommendations about substantive decisions involving Enspiral Foundation Ltd and its assets, consulting with the shareholders and wider network.
 * Report quarterly on its activities to the shareholders and wider network.
+* Decide on the contents of [Node Guidelines](../guides/node-guidelines.md) using an [Advice Decision](./decisions.md).
+* Approve new [Enpsiral Nodes](../agreements/nodes.md) and decomission inactive / rogue Nodes.
+* Protect the Enspiral brand and ensure the Enspiral Foudnation has ultimate control over Enspiral brand assets and social media accounts.

 ## Selection & Composition

-* Members \(shareholders\) and existing directors are expected to actively maintain a diverse board in keeping with the [Diversity Agreement](https://github.com/enspiral/handbook/tree/d3234f4c1fe3afc87e5231beeb2d3926aee696d2/agreements/diversity.html).
+* Foundation Stewards and existing directors are expected to actively maintain a diverse board in keeping with the [Diversity Agreement](https://github.com/enspiral/handbook/tree/d3234f4c1fe3afc87e5231beeb2d3926aee696d2/agreements/diversity.html).
 * Enspiral currently has no quota or strict compositional requirements of the board as we do not want to limit the spectrum of diversity considered.
-* Directors do not need to be Enspiral Members, and the perspectives of non-member directors should be welcomed.

 ## Processes

 Defined by the company Constitution:

-* Directors not disqualified under the Companies Act can be appointed by the shareholders of Enspiral Foundation Ltd \(Enspiral Members\) with 75% support.
+* Directors not disqualified under the Companies Act can be appointed by the shareholders of Enspiral Foundation Ltd with 75% support.
-* Directors can be removed by the shareholders of Enspiral Foundation Ltd \(Enspiral Members\) with 75% support.
+* Directors can be removed by the shareholders of Enspiral Foundation Ltd with 75% support.
 * There will be a minimum of 3 and a maximum of 8 directors at any one time.
 * The Directors must elect one of their number as chairperson of the Board.